 EXIT - Used to exit from a menu.
-When "EXIT" is pressed any changes made to the displayed value are ignored.
+When EXIT is pressed any changes made to the displayed value will be ignored.

-(3) The on/off switch controls power to the entire bath assembly.
-It powers the stirring motor and the bath controller/heater circuit.

-(4) The control indicator is a two color light emitting diode.
+- (3) The on/off switch controls power to the entire bath assembly.
+It powers the stirring motor and the bath controller/heater circuit. - (4) The control indicator is a two color light emitting diode.
 This indicator lets the user visually see the ratio of heating to cooling.
-When the indicator is red, the heater is ON.
-When the indicator is green the heater is OFF and the bath is cooling.
+When the indicator is red the heater is on.
+When the indicator is green the heater is off and the bath is cooling.